johnmiller1963/resume/README.md

 Optional videos for projects might be quite nice, but many users won't have the patience to sit through a 1-2 minute video?
 At this stage static screenshots will suffice.

 The tumbnails under each of the 3 project slides would look nicer if they had a fixed height container rather than being fully responsive as thye are now.
 They look good on smaller devices but on larger screens they take up too much screen space.

-I have experimented with background images and colours but at time of writing a white background suits the profession approach that I am striving for.
+I have experimented with background images and colours but at time of writing a white background suits the professional approach that I am striving for.

 History page, Orange Our IT Manager Ltd & Emma Bridgewater logos looks poor with the orange background on hover effect, this could perhaps be resolved by removing the png transparency?